flemay/envvars/README.md

 ## Current state

 Envvars is in its early stage and its API is not stable.
-The release of envvars 1.0.0 will be production ready.
+Envvars will be production ready when it reaches `v1.0.0`.

 You are encouraged to try envvars, [share your feedback and contribute to it](CONTRIBUTING.md).